xmlans/CS2-Font-Modifications/README.md

 </div>

 ---
+if you live chinese mainland use quark url for download: https://pan.quark.cn/s/2ca962008d7b <br>
 [English](./README.md) | [中文](./README_CN.md)
 <br>
 This installer comes bundled with a default English font and a Chinese fallback font.
 You can also specify any custom font you want—just one click and it replaces your game UI font instantly! <br>